rivue/Gamified-Study-Tool/README.md

             - change Logout to have red background
             - make usernames unique in db if they aren't already
             - make first name / last name not nullable
+            - have some sort of warning on the database model level if an owner tries to leave a course?

         hard probably (goal: 2 high level bullet points / wk):
         - ⭐️ remove alert message in library creator (not hard but have to remember)

-        - ✅ ⭐️ Finish sections + units
-            - ⭐️ Add ability to add sections to specific units (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)
-                - why is this empty? --> rag_context:
-                - TODO: FIX RAG CONTEXT NOT WORKING!!
-THEN DELETE SECTION / UNIT / COURSE / LIBRARY!!!
+                - TODO: THEN DELETE SECTION / UNIT / COURSE / LIBRARY!!!
 INTERTWINING JULES STUFF ON THE WAY

         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections (requires entering the name of the unit / course just for accidental reasons) <-- come back to